 Dr Angèle Reinders (ARISE) initiated the Living Smart Campus project ‘Solar powered e-bikes,’ in which Professor Srinivasan Keshav (University of Waterloo, Canada) is involved as well.
 Pablo Gaete Haller is participating in the project by conducting the research as part of his Master’s programme in Sustainable Energy Technology.

 ‘TWENTY-FOLD REDUCTION IN CO2 EMISSIONS’

 Various tests are carried out, during which data is collected and analysed.
 The goal is to identify the patterns of e-bike use, and these bikes’ potential benefits as a sustainable mobility system.
 According to Dr Angèle Reinders “Charging e-bikes with solar energy involves a twenty-fold cut in CO2 emissions compared to charging from the grid.”

 Master’s student Pablo Gaete Haller recently visited the University of Waterloo, which, as a partner in the project, developed home charging stations together with the University of Twente.
 This Canadian university is conducting a similar research project, using its own staff.
 That enables these two institutions to share and compare data throughout the study.
 It also has potential in terms of postdoctoral research.

-The Escape Room is one of the projects of the Living Smart Campus (LSC) of the University of Twente, aimed at fulfilling the potential of the campus.
-The Living Smart Campus programme is a collection of campus development projects which use the campus as a living lab.
-Academic researchers, education departments, support staff or student initiatives can be the start of these projects.
+The ‘Solar powered e-bike’ project is part of the University of Twente’s Living Smart Campus programme, which is aimed at fulfilling the potential of the campus.
+The Living Smart Campus programme is a collection of campus development projects (involving education, research and/or the support departments) which use the campus as a living lab.